 For the iPhone 7, Apple has blended in the antenna breaks more than on the iPhone 6 and iPhone 6S, decluttering the rear panel, but keeping the camera bump.
 Google has avoided this by slightly enlarging the body itself.
 The iPhone 7’s body is made from aluminum, is 7.1mm thick, and a little lighter than the Pixel at 138 grams.

 Arguably, the Pixel looks a lot like an iPhone, but this doesn’t really bother us — both are great looking phones.
 Google gives you the choice of a white, black, or limited edition blue Pixel, and it’s the blue that really catches the eye.
-The iPhone 7’s jet black color is the elusive limited edition for showoffs, and it’s the regular matte black that’s the winner, as it neatly conceals the antenna lines for a smooth look.
+The iPhone 7’s jet black color was once is the limited edition showoffs should buy; but that has changed with the arrival of its Product (RED) edition, which looks stunning.
+However, for us it’s the regular matte black that’s the winner, as it neatly conceals the antenna lines for a smooth look.

 Google’s phones have never been stunners, while the iPhone 7 has a class that the Pixel can’t quite match, supreme in-hand comfort, and a real premium build, which along with its lighter body and wider choice of colors sees it edge out the Pixel here.